Special offer

 • Prepare financial documents, such as income statements and balance sheets

-• Work with auditors both within and outside of the company to ensure legal compliance
+• Work with auditors both within and outside the company to ensure legal compliance

 • Make sure all bookkeeping is accurate and adheres to state and federal law